How to Build a Bed Frame Out of Wood: A Comprehensive Guide

 • Wood for the frame and storage components

-• Drawer slides, hinges, or other hardware
+• Drawer slides, hinges, and other necessary hardware

 • Measuring tape, saw, drill, screws, wood glue, sandpaper, and clamps